alialtioglu/Termproject/README.md

 # Data Enrichment

-### The core data will be enriched with two critical types of data, analogous to creating indices or adding financial indicators in a stock market project:
+### The core data will be enriched with two critical types of data.

 ### Betting Odds Data: The Closing Odds (1X2) collected from public archives will be used as a financial market indicator, representing the expected outcome of the match.